Southwest Zone Fishing

 For campground information call the Forest Service at 541-498-2531.
 Anglers can check fishing conditions at Diamond Lake on their website, or call their toll free number at 1-800-733-7593, ext.
 236 or 238 for updates.

 ELK RIVER: cutthroat trout

-Cutthroat fishing can be good in June.
-While access to the river is limited in the lower river, the whole upper river runs through Forest Service land.
+Cutthroat are scattered throughout the river with the estuary or upper river the best.
+Access to the river is limited in the lower river; the whole upper river runs through Forest Service land.